'Only yes is yes': how sexual consent law caused controversy in Spain | World

 Regarding homicides for sexual violence, the new law seeks to differentiate the homicide of women linked to sexual violence from other types of crimes involving death.

-“Sexual femicide” will be considered “the most serious violation of human rights linked to sexual violence, which must have visibility and to which a specific response must be given”.
+“Sexual femicide” will be considered “the most serious violation of human rights linked to sexual violence, which must be made visible and to which a specific response must be given.”

 Harassment on the street is now punished as a misdemeanor and the justice system can apply sanctions to those who practice it, if the victim reports the case.